s-schmidbauer/wurstbot-hosts/server_notes.md

 /etc/resolv.conf

+# TLS relay
+- make a separate acme-client host, create the cert
+- symlink ha ip port 443 to certificate and key with www_dns_name from step 1
+- vhost in httpd listening on port 80 only on ext_if
+- restart httpd and check if only listening on ext_if
+- restart relayd and check if only listening on ha ip

+in relayd.conf:
+relay "wurstbot_https_relay" {
+    listen on 45.76.81.117 port 443 tls
+    protocol "proxy_tls"
+    forward to <wurstbot_http_hosts> port 80 mode loadbalance check http "/" code 200
+}

 # create a new server on vultr
 - create a new vm with 1GB and 1CPU with openbsd latest
 - make sure openbsd vars are supported in our config